ivanvovk/controllable-face-generation/README.md

 ### Inference and training

 First of all, make sure you have installed all the python packages by `pip install -r requirements.txt`.
-To try the solution we prepared `notebooks` folder, where we provided finetunning and inferene codes.
+To try the solution we prepared `notebooks` folder, where we provided finetunning and inference codes.

 Single face finetunning is done in the notebook `notebooks/one_guy_finetunning.ipynb`.
 To train the facial keypoints transfer model you should set params in and run the bash file `sh train_talking_heads.sh`.